Kegels in Pregnancy

 Now when we breathe in, everything descends from the very top onto pelvic floor and poor pelvic floor has no give left.
 Everything squashes up against her, and who is bottom of the stack?
 Squashed flat each time we breathe in - bladder that's who.
 Anyone need another wee?

 AND, after nine months squeezing tight - YOU'VE GOT TO PUSH A BABY OUT THROUGH THERE.
 Trust me, when you bear down with a contraction, when you are ready to push, you are going to want your pelvic floor to give (in a good way).
-Holy Mackerel.
-Give me a flappy hammock any day.

 Moral of this story: If your pelvic floor was in good/normal shape prior to pregnancy - LEAVE IT BE.
-The wrong exercise in any place could literally become a pain in the butt.

 Quick Pelvic Floor Check

 Stand or sit comfortably, put a hand between your legs and cup your vagina (in the vague possibility that any men are reading this - feel for the bit between your scrotum and anus, this is important for your prostate health and fertility).
 Bring your awareness into your breath.
 Follow your breath in and out.
 Can you feel your own pelvic floor rising and falling?